Who Is Forming Your Child?

 Why This Matters Now

-When parents assume children form themselves, they unconsciously surrender formation to the surrounding culture.
+When parents assume children form themselves, they unknowingly surrender formation to the surrounding culture.

 Those are not inherently wrong.